Fair Division via Resource Augmentation: Introduction

-\paragraph{\boldmath $\alpha$-MMS Approximations with Copies for Additive Valuations.} We give new approximation guarantees for additive instances, which improve upon the best-known approximations without copies.
-We give points along a tradeoff between the guarantee of the $\alpha$-MMS approximation and the number of copies needed.
-We show how to achieve a $6/7$-MMS with $\floor{n/2}$ distinct copies (Theorem \ref{thm:nover2copiesMMS}), and how to achieve a $4/5$-MMS with $\floor{n/3}$ distinct copies (Theorem \ref{thm:nover3copiesMMS}).
+We then turn to $\alpha$-MMS for additive valuations, where we obtain new approximation guarantees that improve upon the best-known results without copies.
+We identify points along a tradeoff curve between the achievable $\alpha$-MMS guarantee and the number of copies required.
+Our main results are stated in the following theorem.

+\begin{maintheorem}[$\alpha$-MMS for additive valuations, Theorem~\ref{thm:nover2copiesMMS} and~\ref{thm:nover3copiesMMS}] For any instance with additive valuations, $\floor{n/2}$ copies suffice to guarantee a $6/7$-approximation to the original MMS, and $\floor{n/3}$ copies suffice for a $4/5$-approximation. \end{maintheorem}

+Two common techniques in the study of MMS allocations are $\alpha$-valid reductions, and considering ordered instances.

+An $\alpha$-valid reduction modifies an instance by removing a set of agents, each with an associated bundle that achieves an $\alpha$-fraction of her MMS value, while ensuring that the MMS values of the remaining agents do not decrease.
+Our results use novel $\alpha$-valid reductions for setting with copies, see Section \ref{sec:reductions}.

+An ordered instance is one where all agents have identical ranking over the items.
+It was shown in \cite{bouveret2016characterizing} that, one may assume, without loss of generality, that instances are ordered.
+Unfortunately, their argument does not carry over to settings with copies.
+Nevertheless, using an augmenting path argument, we prove that for a restricted class of allocations, in particular those produced by our algorithms, such a reduction applies (see \Cref{sec:ordered}).
+Consequently, our algorithms for achieving approximate MMS assume, without loss of generality, ordered instances.
+It is an intriguing open problem whether such a reduction applies in general.

+Combining our new $\alpha$-valid reductions with the ordered instances assumption, our algorithm further uses bag filling and round robin approaches to achieve $\alpha$-MMS allocations with copies; see Algorithm \ref{alg:RR}.

-\paragraph{\boldmath Relation to 1-out-of-$d$ MMS.} As mentioned, we show 1-out-of-$(1+\alpha)n$ MMS implies that exact MMS can be achieved with $\alpha m (1+o(1))$ distinct copies (see \Cref{lem:1ood_reduction}).
-In the other direction, showing that $n/\beta$ copies are sufficient for achieving exact MMS, immediately implies that 1-out-of-$(1-\beta)n$ MMS allocations exist.
-This is because at least $(1-\beta)n$ agents do not receive any copies, and obtain their MMS value.
-In particular, for additive valuations, achieving MMS with less than $n/4$ copies improves upon the currently best-known bound for 1-out-of-$d$.
+\paragraph{\boldmath Relation to other relaxations of MMS.} We next relate our notion of MMS with copies to other relaxations of MMS.
+We start with a relation to the notion of 1-out-of-$d$ MMS, which holds for any class of valuations.
+We show that 1-out-of-$(1+\beta)n$ MMS implies that exact MMS can be achieved with $\beta m (1+o(1))$ distinct copies (see \Cref{lem:1ood_reduction}).
+In the other direction, one can show that, if $n\beta$ copies are sufficient for the existence of exact MMS, then 1-out-of-$\frac{n}{1-\beta}$ MMS allocations exist.
+This is because at least $(1-\beta)n$ agents do not receive any copies, and obtain their MMS values.